Synchronization patterns in LIF Neural Networks: Merging Nonlocal and Diagonal Connectivity: Effects of combined nonlocal and diagonal coupling

 Turning to the case of combined nonlocal-diagonal connectivity which is more relevant in biological processes, in the next subsections we present the synchronization phenomena observed as we vary the coupling range (sec.~\ref{sec:radius}) and the coupling strength (sec.~\ref{sec:sigma}).
 In particular, parameter changes induce solitary states and a variety of chimeras which differ mainly in their multiplicity and the size of the (in)coherent domains.

 In Fig.~\ref{fig-map} we present collectively in the ($d-\sigma$) parameter space the quantitative results of our study, while the details of the simulations and discussion of the results are given in secs.~\ref{sec:radius} and ~\ref{sec:sigma}.
 For different pairs of ($d$, $\sigma$) on the map we indicate the multiplicity of the corresponding chimera.
-For example, the point ($d=0.05, \> \sigma=0.8$) a four-headed chimera is observed and thus the number ``4'' appears in the corresponding position of the map.
+For example, in position ($d=0.2, \> \sigma=0.8$) a four-headed chimera is observed and thus the number ``4'' appears in the corresponding position of the map.
 In the cases of smaller $\sigma$ , i. e. $\sigma=0.2-0.4$ the patterns are chimera-like; they consist of mostly synchronous elements with spurious isolated unsynchronized elements (or small asynchronous regions) also known as ``solitary states'' \cite{kapitaniak:2014,premalatha:2016,jaros:2018}.
-In Fig.~\ref{fig-map} they are denoted with blue color; they are found for $\sigma \le 0.4$ for all values of $R$ and their multiplicity is 4.
-All results are based on 14 independent simulations for each pair ($d,\sigma$).
-In some cases, when two numbers appear in the same position of the plot, the different simulations resulted in different states: see for example ($d=0.15,\> \sigma=0.5$), where the indication ``4/2'' appears in the corresponding position.
+In Fig.~\ref{fig-map} solitary states are denoted with blue color; they are found for $\sigma \le 0.4$ and their multiplicity is 4.
+In some cases two numbers appear in the same position of the plot; this means that different simulations resulted in different states: see for example ($d=0.6,\> \sigma=1.6$), where the indication ``6/4'' appears in the corresponding position.
 In this case some simulations resulted in two-headed chimeras while others in four-headed ones.
 Note that these double values appear in the boundaries between domains where multiplicity changes.
 The character ``S" corresponds to complete synchronization, the character ``D" to complete desynchronization, while the stars, $*$, denote unstable chimeras (meaning chimera are formed but do not settle) for these simulation times.
+All results in Fig.~\ref{fig-map} are based on 14 independent simulations for each pair ($d,\sigma$).
 More detailed description and quantitative features of the patterns follow in the next two subsections.